Choosing your PhD supervisor

 How do I make a good impression?

-If an academic agrees to meet you, they'll be aiming to discover whether you have the passion, tenacity and academic potential to complete a PhD.
-This means that conveying your determination to complete such an arduous research project is an absolute necessity.
+If an academic agrees to meet you, they'll want to know whether you have the passion, tenacity and academic potential to complete a PhD.

 You can also display your enthusiasm by asking your supervisor relevant questions, such as: